msftcangoblowm/logging-strict/docs/getting_started/exporting.rst

 When an app is run, it exports the app logging configuration.

-Right before a ProcessPool runs, it exports the worker logging configuration.
+Right before a :py:class:`multiprocessing.pool.Pool` runs, it exports the worker logging configuration.

 Right before a thread or ThreadPool runs, G'd and Darwin sit down to decide which calamity will befall you.
 Best to avoid that cuz Python logging module is